EUDAT-Training/B2SHARE-Training/README.md

 This module is work in progress and subject to change.
 Since B2SHARE is currently in development, the API might change as well.
 As soon as there are updates, this training module will be updated as well.
 In the meantime, you can check out the currently up-to-date [API implementation](https://trng-b2share.eudat.eu/docs/b2share-rest-api) on the B2SHARE website.

 ### Prerequisites
 This training modules assumes you have knowledge about data management basics such as depositing, metadata and persistent identifiers.
+In addition, all scripts are written in the [Python scripting](http://python.org) language.
+If you have no experience in programming or want to learn more about Python, it is highly recommended to follow [some](https://www.stavros.io/tutorials/python) [tuturials](http://pythonprogramminglanguage.com) or start [reading](https://en.wikibooks.org/wiki/Python_Programming) about it.

 ### Submodules

 Submodule | Contents
 ------|-------------
-00_Getting_your_API_token.md | Information on registration and creating your API tokens for usage with the Python scripts 10_Example_script.md | Example script with ready-made functions handling B2SHARE deposits
+00_Getting_your_API_token.md | Information on registration and creating your API tokens for usage with the Python scripts 01_Retrieve_existing_deposit.md | Learn how to get deposit information of specific existing records 10_Example_script.md | Example script with ready-made functions handling B2SHARE deposits